Sticking to your diet can be particularly difficult while travelling.

 Sometimes it might seem like it’s impossible not to give in to all your temptations and cravings and indulge on everything this new country has to offer.
 But it can be done!

 Next time you’re travelling, try out these tips to avoid crashing into an unhealthy cycle.

 1. Plan your days & take your own food when you can

-Think about what you’re going to be doing throughout the day, and what sort of food options might be available.
-For example, if you’re visiting a theme park you know straight up there are hardly ever healthy options to purchase!
-If this is the case it might be a good idea to see if you can take some snacks or your own meals to get you through the day.
+When your planning your activities and what you’re going to do for the day, think about what sort of food options might be available.
+For example, if you’re visiting a theme park you know straight up that there are hardly ever healthy options to purchase.
+So if this is the case, it might be a good idea to see if you can take some snacks or your own meals to get you through the day.

 3. Stock up on fresh fruit and produce from the grocery store